googleapis/google-cloud-ruby/google-cloud-debugger/README.md

 ### With Ruby on Rails

-You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:
+You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly requiring it during the application startup:

 ```ruby
 # In config/application.rb